sergeyprokudin/scholtrack/README.md

 ## No-code Demo

-Alternatively, for a simple online demo, check out the provided [Colab Widget](https://colab.research.google.com/github/sergeyprokudin/scholtrack/blob/main/colab/ScholTrack_Widget_Demo.ipynb).
+Alternatively, for a simple online demo, check out the provided [Colab online tool](https://colab.research.google.com/github/sergeyprokudin/scholtrack/blob/main/colab/ScholTrack_Widget_Demo.ipynb).
 This tool allows you to input a list of Semantic Scholar Paper IDs and retrieve the corresponding citation data, all without any coding required.

 ## Examples